Tim Cook (historian): Early life and education

-Awards
+Career

+He became an in-house historian at the Canadian War Museum, in Ottawa, specializing in the history of the First World War in 2002.
+In 2020, he was named the museum’s chief historian and director of research.

+He was a prolific writer on Canadian military history.
 His 2000 book, No Place to Run, was awarded the C.P.
 Stacey Prize for best written work in Canadian military history.
+In 2006, he published Clio's Warriors, which explores the writing of the world wars in Canada.
 At the Sharp End: Canadians Fighting the Great War, 1914-1916, won the 2007 J.W.
 Dafoe award for literary non-fiction and the 2008 Ottawa Book award.
 His 2008 book Shock Troops: Canadians Fighting the Great War 1917–1918 won the 2009 Charles Taylor Prize.
 The Madman and the Butcher: The Sensational Wars of Sam Hughes and General Arthur Currie was a finalist for the 2011 Shaughnessy Cohen Prize for Political Writing, the 2011 J.W.
 Dafoe prize, and the 2011 Ottawa Book Award.
 His 2012 book Warlords: Borden, Mackenzie King, and Canada's World Wars was a finalist for the 2013 Charles A. Taylor award for Literary Non-Fiction and the Canadian Authors Association Literary Award.

-The Necessary War received the 2015 C.P.
-Stacey Prize for best book in Canadian Military History and Fight to the Finish received the 2016 Ottawa Book Award.
+In 2014, his first book of a two volume set on the Second World War,The Necessary War, was published.
+It won the 2015 C.P.
+Stacey Prize for best book in Canadian Military History.
+Fight to the Finish received the 2016 Ottawa Book Award.
 In 2017, Cook published Vimy: Battle and Legend and in 2018 he published The Secret History of Soldiers: How Canadians Survived the Great War.
 Both were national best-sellers.
 Vimy received the 2017 J.W.
 Dafoe Book Prize and The Secret History received the Ottawa Book Prize.
+Almost all of these books have been national best sellers.

 In June 2020, Cook and J.L.
 Granatstein edited Canada 1919: A Nation Shaped by War Hardcover (UBC Press) and in September 2020, he published The Fight for History: 75 Years of Forgetting, Remembering, and Remaking Canada's Second World War Hardcover (Allen Lane).
+In 2022, he published Lifesavers and Body Snatchers: Medical Care and the Struggle for Survival in the Great War.
+It was long-listed for the Templer prize; his Vimy book was a finalist for the same prize.

 Cook was the recipient of the 2013 Pierre Berton Award (Governor General's History Award for Popular Media), which is awarded by Canada's National History Society.
 The award was given to Cook for his work making military history "more accessible, vivid and factual", both in his role as an author and as the First World War Historian at the Canadian War Museum.

-Tim Cook was appointed a member of the Order of Canada on December 26, 2014.
+Cook was a member of the Royal Society of Canada and the Order of Canada.

+Death

+Cook died on October 25, 2025.
+He was 53.
+The Canadian War Museum announced Cook's death after he lost his 14-year battle with Hodgkin's disease.